manheicatherine/Northcoder-course/README.md

 # Precourse Section 1

-Well done on passing your entry challenge and taking your first steps towards the Northcoders Bootcamp! 🎉
+Congratulations on passing your entry challenge and taking your first steps towards the Northcoders Bootcamp! 🎉

--- reminder to finish this before the course
--- follow this readme in order
--- timeframe?
--- intro
--- signpost to challenges
+You must finish PRE-1 before moving on to PRE-2 and PRE-3.
+We'd like you to have completed at least PRE-1 before starting the coding bootcamp.

+Please follow this README in order.
+PRE-1 contains a mixture of videos, reading material and challenges covering fundamental skills that we expect you to be comfortable with when you begin the bootcamp.

 While you complete your precourse we encourage you to attend our regular drop-in sessions and make use of the 'precourse' Slack channel (if you haven't received an invite let us know).
-PEOPLE THERE TO HELP
+In this channel, you'll find people who are completing the precourse just like you, people who have already completed it and tutors - a community to ask any and all questions to.

-### The Command Line
+## The Command Line

 Please read [this article](http://learntocodewith.me/getting-started/topics/command-line/) that explains why we use the command line.